ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Accelerating your model on different hardware targets

-To access advanced features like model acceleration, you will need to [sign up](https://learn.octoml.ai/private-preview) for an OctoML Platform account.
-Once you've submitted the signup form, you will receive an email within 1 business day with instructions on how to finish setting up your account.
-Next, generate an API access token [here](https://app.octoml.ai/account/settings) and call `octoml setup acceleration` to store your API access token in the CLI.
+To access advanced features like model acceleration, you will need to [sign up an OctoML account](https://learn.octoml.ai/private-preview).
+Once you've submitted the signup form, you will receive an email within 1 business day with instructions on how to access the OctoML platform.
+Next, [generate an API access token](https://app.octoml.ai/account/settings) and call `octoml setup acceleration` to store your API access token in the CLI.

 `octoml setup acceleration` is an interactive help wizard that not only prompts you for the API access token but also helps you populate the input configuration file (`octoml.yaml`) with other fields required for acceleration, including hardware and (for dynamically shaped models only) the model's input shapes.
-Beware that hardware selection requires that you click <space> and then <return> to confirm your selection.

 ```shell